-Emphasizing safety and academics, Columbus City Schools is piloting a new CCS SUCCESS CARD in ten schools during the 2019-2020 school year.
-The Student Success Card is a personalized ID card - featuring a photo, name, student number, and home school - and will be used to board the bus in the mornings and afternoons, serve as identification during the school day, and gain easy access to online learning, and check out books at any Columbus Metropolitan Library.
+Emphasizing safety and academics, Columbus City Schools continued to implement CCS SUCCESS CARDS during the 2021 Summer Experience program.
+The Student Success Card is a personalized ID card - featuring a photo, name, student number, and home school - and will be used to board the bus in the mornings and afternoons, serve as identification during the school day, gain easy access to online learning, and check out books at Columbus Metropolitan Librarys.